 ACCESS.
 From Leavenworth drive up Chumstick Hwy (209) toward Plain approx. 2 miles, turn right on Eagle Creek Canyon Road.
 Drive 6 miles to end of plowed road (Van Creek takes off on the left).
 Park on right side of road (parking lot).
 Note: if you are a hardcore skier, you will find a need to drive farther up Van Creek Road to find a start point that avoids skiing in dirty snow.

 MAPS.
-Print our topo (first map below).
-This schematic map (map 2 below) also shows the surrounding network of snowmobile trails.
+See maps below for more information.
+The schematic map (map 2 below) also shows the surrounding network of snowmobile trails.

 GEAR.
 Biting winter winds and changing weather are always possible and should be planned for in what you bring.
 Be prepared with a dry top and wind protection (this includes wind protection for your hands and face).
 The temperatures up high will be much colder and the natural wind (as well as the wind you generate coming downhill) will be cold.
 Also, skiers whose uphill technique isn’t as strong may want to add skinny skins to the pack for the climb.
 Read this article for more about skinny skins and how to make your own pair.